-In our opinion this is a fallacious and flawed question to be discussed and it will be inappropriate to offer a direct answer to this question.
+Pardon us, but in our opinion this is a fallacious and flawed question to be discussed and it will be inappropriate to offer a direct answer to this question.

 We don't mind DD Channels being transmitted on Free Dish without Encryption to enable it to reach audiences that the other platforms such as Cable and DTH are unable to reach or service.